Biden blocks sale of US Steel to Japan's Nippon Steel – DW – 01/03/2025

 The blocking of the deal severs a critical capital lifeline for the American steel icon.
 US Steel has said it would have to idle key mills if it fails to secure the $3 billion in promised investment from Nippon Steel.

-The Japanese firm had paid a sizable premium in December 2023 to secure the purchase of US Steel, the second-largest steel producer in the country.
+The Japanese firm had paid a sizable premium in December 2023 to secure the purchase of US Steel, the country's second-largest steel producer.
 However, the controversial deal was opposed by the powerful United Steelworkers union (USW), as well as politicians.

 Tokyo keen on the deal